When will I see you again? Sport bids to step out of virus shadow - France 24

 -- The Ryder Cup, at Whistling Straits, Wisconsin, from September 25-27, could take place without fans.

--- The USPGA hopes its season can resume at the Charles Schwab Challenge from June 11 in Fort Worth, Texas.
+-- The USPGA is staging a made-for-TV charity event involving Rory McIlroy on Sunday in Florida and hopes its tournament season can resume at the Charles Schwab Challenge from June 11 in Fort Worth, Texas.

 -- The LPGA Tour is due to resume on July 15 at the Dow Great Lakes Bay Invitational tournament in Michigan.